nuxt-modules/i18n/docs/es/options-reference.md

     // preferred language to prevent subsequent redirections
     // Set to false to redirect every time
     useCookie: true,
-    // Specifies the domain of the cookie
+    // Set to override the default domain of the cookie.
+Defaults to host of the site.
     cookieDomain: null
     // Cookie name
     cookieKey: 'i18n_redirected',